 WHAT IS IN THE TOFU SKEWER MARINADE?
 HOW LONG TO MARINATE

-Every tofu recipe, for example, has its own unique purpose, which results in a unique marinade.
+For example, every tofu recipe has its own unique purpose, which results in a unique marinade.

 - Soy sauce or Tamari